EBI-Metagenomics/miassembler/README.md

   --library_layout                        [string]  Force the library_layout value for the study / reads (accepted: single, paired)
   --spades_version                        [string]  null [default: 3.15.5]
   --megahit_version                       [string]  null [default: 1.2.9]
-  --reference_genome                      [string]  The genome to be used to clean the assembly, the genome will be taken from the Microbiome Informatics
+  --host_reference_genome                 [string]  The genome to be used to clean the assembly, the genome will be taken from the Microbiome Informatics
                                                     internal directory (accepted: chicken.fna, salmon.fna, cod.fna, pig.fna, cow.fna, mouse.fna,
                                                     honeybee.fna, rainbow_trout.fna, ...)
   --blast_reference_genomes_folder        [string]  The folder with the reference genome blast indexes, defaults to the Microbiome Informatics internal